isc-projects/kea/doc/sphinx/arm/install.rst

    $ cmake ..
    $ make

-As of January 2019, cpp-driver does not include the cql_config script.
-Work is in progress to contribute such a script to the cpp-driver project but, until that is complete, intermediate steps need to be conducted.
+Kea's cpp-driver does not include the cql_config script.
 A cql_config script is present in the tools/ directory of the Kea sources.
 Before using it, please create a cql_config_defines.sh file in the same directory (there is an example available in cql_config_define.sh.sample;